wozorio/howtos/azure-aks-create-and-expose-deployments.md

-# Create basic deploymets on AKS
+# Azure - AKS - Create and expose deployments

 1. Create a new namespace\
 `kubectl create ns foo`